 Remove any makeup first (if you wear it).

 Use a clean utensil and scoop some honey out of the jar and apply it to wet skin in a circular motion (for a gentle massage).
 Rinse.

 What type of honey to use?

-Any type will do.
+Any type will do (although raw honey is better).
 Just make sure that you are not allergic to honey.

 Do not heat honey.
 Some claim that heating honey destroys its beneficial properties.

 Honey is anti-inflammatory, anti-bacterial, a wound healer, and a humectant.
 Honey helps reduce inflammation and bacterial growth.
 It will make your acne disappear faster and minimize scarring.